 What kind of damage is caused?

-You see no conversions from your mobile network campaign, you reduce the amount of money you spend on it and fewer people see your advertisements which means fewer people visit your site to research into your products and services.
+Because you see no conversions from your mobile network campaign, you probably reduce the amount of money you spend on it and fewer people see your advertisements.
+This means that fewer people visit your site to find about your products and services.

 However, this is not the worst that could happen…

-You invest little time and energy in your mobile network campaigns too and this means that you are unaware of problems like slow page loading times, breaks in URL links, out-of-date copy on your mobile network landing pages.
-In short, your mobile network campaign and site starts to look like a deserted building, squatters move in and interested buyers go elsewhere.
+You invest little time and energy in mobile advertising too, and this means that you are unaware of problems like slow page loading times, breaks in URL links, or out-of-date copy on your mobile network landing pages.
+In short, your mobile network campaign and site starts to look like a deserted building, with squatters moving in and interested buyers going elsewhere.

-The mobile network is HOT and if your mobile site / campaign causes the Internet user problems, affecting their user experience, your brand’s image is terribly damaged in an instant.
+The mobile network is HOT and if your mobile pages affect the customer’s user experience, your brand’s image is terribly damaged in an instant.